 Do We Really Need Flame-Resistant Clothing?

-While this is understandable, it’s still important to realize the rules and regulations are there for an important reason: your safety, the safety of your coworkers and the safety of the entire building or location.
+While this is understandable, it’s still essential to realize the rules and regulations are there for a vital reason: safety.

-In addition to providing protection to employees, FR clothing also serves as a handy insurance policy for your company in the event an accident does occur.
-While it’s certainly expensive for your company to outfit its workers in appropriate gear, it can easily be even more expensive for them if an employee is severely burned.
+Besides protecting employees, FR clothing also serves as a handy insurance policy for your company if an accident occurs.
+While it’s expensive to outfit your workers in the appropriate gear, it can easily become much costlier if an employee experiences severe burns.
 The cost of things like workers’ compensation, training temporary replacement workers and other related expenses will usually far outweigh the cost of protecting the employees in the first place.

-All this goes to prove even if it weren’t for OSHA regulations, most companies would much rather outfit their employees correctly than be forced to deal with accidents or injuries onsite.
+All this proves that, even if it weren’t for OSHA regulations, most companies would much rather outfit their employees correctly than have to deal with on-site accidents or injuries.

 The rules may seem overbearing or unnecessary, but they’re there for a good reason.
-If it seems like there’s no need for the rules, that’s for the best.
-It means the rules are doing their job, since no one is getting hurt.
+If it looks like there’s no need for the rules, that’s for the best.
+It means the guidelines are doing their job because no one is getting hurt.
 Things are working as they should.

 What Happens If My Company and I Don’t Comply With FR Standards?

-As mentioned in the previous section, you and your company may feel OSHA’s rules and regulations are excessive, hinder productivity in your workplace, are inconvenient or any other number of grievances.
+As mentioned in the previous section, you and your company may feel that OSHA flame resistant clothing requirements are excessive, hinder productivity in your workplace, are inconvenient or any other number of grievances.

 Based on these feelings, let’s say you and your company refuse to comply with the safety standards regulating the use of fire-resistant clothing.
 What would the consequences be?

-OSHA will take note of your company’s inaction when it comes to providing a safe working environment for its employees.
-If your company refuses to comply with their standards, they may fine your company, or even pursue further legal action.
-You may also be at risk for litigation from other sources as well.
+OSHA will take note of your company’s inaction when providing a safe working environment for your employees.
+If your company refuses to comply with their standards, they may fine you, or even pursue legal action.
+You may also be at risk for litigation from other sources.